Aymanbegh/Distorted-Natural-COCO/README.md

 | AP | 0.298 | 0.186 | 0.215 | 0.137 | 0.270 | 0.183 | 0.131 | 0.221  |
 | mIoU | 0.773 | 0.744 | 0.760  | 0.746 | 0.762 | 0.755 | 0.749 | 0.758 |

+Here, MS-COCO validation set is the original validation set from COCO 2017 that contains 5K images.
-Here, results for the model YOLOv4-tiny trained on the train2017 set from the MS-COCO dataset and trained on this train2017 set distorted (See repository:  ):
+Then, results for the model YOLOv4-tiny trained on the train2017 set from the MS-COCO dataset and trained on this train2017 set distorted (See repository:  ):
+- Trained on MS-COCO train set (118k images)
+- Trained on MS-COCO train set distorted (118k images): 5% of the contained images for each of the 10 distortion types